Some GOP voters welcome Trump's somewhat softened tone at Republican National Convention

 But on Thursday night in Milwaukee, he sported a white bandage over his right ear, which was pierced by a bullet from a would-be assassin just days earlier, and spoke in a quieter, more relaxed tone for at least the first part of the speech.
 He described his experience of the shooting and called for an end to discord, division and demonization in national politics.

-Nevertheless, many of his talking points remained familiar.
-He claimed Democrats are destroying America, derided the prosecutions against him as a partisan witch hunt, warned of an “invasion” at the U.S.-Mexico border and insisted, without evidence, that murder rates in Central and South American countries were down because they were sending their killers to the U.S.
+Nevertheless, many of his talking points remained familiar and his rhetoric grew more ascerbic as the 93-minute speech wore on.
+He claimed that Democrats are destroying America, derided the prosecutions against him as a partisan witch hunt, warned of an “invasion” at the U.S.-Mexico border and insisted, without evidence, that murder rates in Central and South American countries were down because they were sending their killers to the U.S.

+The more muted delivery at the outset was enough to get Trump a second look from Erich Hazen, a 32-year-old art teacher in Milwaukee, who described himself as a longtime Democrat who supports abortion and LGBTQ+ rights.
+He said he's now considering a vote for Trump in November — surprising even himself.

+“I feel like he’s calmed things down a bit more,” Hazen said.
+“Now that he’s a little more reserved, it’s making me feel more comfortable.”

+Jennifer Ryan Garnica, 52, who owns a store that sells Trump merchandise in Seal Beach, California, said she noticed an uptick in traffic in her store during the speech and thought people found it inspiring.
+She said the attempt on Trump’s life was an emotional experience for her and a change in tone was desperately needed.

+“Our country has become so divided that we wish ill will on each other,” Garnica said.

 Struthers, a Republican who raises pigs and grows soybean and corn, supported Florida Gov. Ron DeSantis during the caucuses.
-He said that while he believed Trump did some good things as president, his trade war with China hurt agriculture — including soybean sales, as that country is an important customer.
+He said that while he appreciated some of Trump's policies as president, his trade war with China hurt agriculture — including soybean sales, as that country is an important customer.

-In his view, Trump's speech at the Republican National Convention was “more of a conversation with the American people, rather than yelling at them.”

-As for Trump surviving the assassination attempt: “That's just one more reason to support him.
-He's not going to give up.
-He's going to keep going.”

 The speech didn't win over everyone, however.